 Denver won national recognition for the technology.
 Advocates say it increases participation and efficiency, citing the higher rate of accepted signatures.
 But Ravitz contended that is an advantage for those with tablets, who will have to spend less time and gather fewer signatures to reach the threshold for petitions.

 “No one will use it except for wealthy people,” Ravitz said.
 “That creates a special interest group.”

 Online petitions, in contrast, would democratize the process, proponents contend.
 It would eliminate the need for petition-takers, who have been subject to harassment in recent elections and reach people in their homes.
-They also would allow signers the chance to research the issue before adding their name — something paper petitions rarely allow for, noted Carolyn Bninski, during the public hearing.
+They also would allow signers the chance to research the issue before adding their name — something paper petitions rarely allow for, noted Carolyn Bninski, during the Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan....
 Another non-paper perk: Online petitions could be un-signed if someone changed their mind, Ravitz pointed out.

 Staff had proposed a two-phase approach, whereby electronic petitioning was adopted first, followed by online petitions.
 Software can be licensed from Denver for electronic petitioning, speeding up that implementation, though elections staff in the city might not be available to advise in time for the 2019 elections.
 Estimated upfront costs are $21,000, with ongoing licensing fees of $1,500 per year.

 Online petitioning “is a different beast,” noted Matt Benjamin, another member of the working group.
 There aren’t many models or much existing software to use for online petitions.
 Security and privacy concerns are abundant.

 Still, online petitions should be pursued before electronic, Bninski and Ravitz argued.